akhasoft/Yakhont/README.md

 ## Weaver: usage and configuration

-The Yakhont Weaver is a small but powerful utility which manipulates the compiled Java (and Kotlin) bytecode (e.g. in Yakhont demo applications it customizes "Activity.onCreate()" and other callbacks).
+The Yakhont Weaver is a powerful utility which manipulates the compiled Java (and Kotlin) bytecode (e.g. in Yakhont demo applications it customizes "Activity.onCreate()" and other callbacks).

+The Yakhont Weaver allows patching JARs (like 'Retrofit') in the build time and supports wildcards for classes and packages.
+Please refer to the Yakhont Weaver's javadoc and the default 'weather.config' for more info.

-By default, the Yakhont Weaver uses configuration from it's JAR, but you can provide your own configuration file(s) as a parameter (see above).
+By default, the Yakhont Weaver uses configuration and scripts from it's JAR, but you can provide your own configuration file(s) as a parameter (see above).
 The "weaverAddConfig = true" means adding your configuration (if not null) to the default one; "weaverAddConfig = false" forces the Yakhont Weaver to replace default configuration with yours (even if null).

 The Yakhont Weaver is a standalone utility which means it can be used in any application even without Yakhont library - just specify "weaverAddConfig = false" and provide your own configuration file.

-And yes - for classes and packages names wildcards ('*', '?', '**') are supported.

 Please refer to the [Weaver](https://akhasoft.github.io/yakhont/1.2.01/weaver/akha/yakhont/weaver/Weaver.html)
 and the [weaver.config](yakhont/weaver.config) for more info and working examples.